ccomings/bartender/README.md

 ## Features

 ### Checkins
-No need to navigate to a beer page to checkin.
-Create a checkin from any screen.
+No need to navigate to a beer show page to checkin!
+Create a checkin from any screen with the check-in button.
+This feature opens a `CreateCheckin` modal component with several subcomponents.
+This feature searches the database for a beer name with an API call and actively updates the `SearchIndex` with `SearchIndexItems`

+![photo-1][photo-1]

-### Breweries and Beers
+### Breweries, Beers, and Checkins
-Seamlessly navigate through breweries, beers, and checkins.
+Seamlessly navigate through breweries, beers, and checkins. `BreweriesIndex`, `BeersIndex`, and `CheckinsIndex` each have subcomponents that are responsible for seamless navigation through out the website.

+Selectors were designed for each and their respective subcomponents to optimize Ajax calls to the database and what is loaded into the store.

+![photo-2][photo-2]

 ## Future Features